surlykke/Go-Generics-with-constraints/README.md

 One could make it fully backward compatible by replacing `constraint` with some, today, nonlegal sequence of characters.

 I have no strong preferences regarding this.
-I've used `constraint` here as it represents the underlying idea most clearly.
+I've used `constraint` here as it conveys the underlying idea most clearly.

 ## Summary